bconstanzo/phantom/README.md

     Dlib is developed and maintained by Davis E. King.
 Check www.dlib.net and https://github.com/davisking/dlib.

-4. You canstill download the wheel for dlib 19.8.1 from https://pypi.org/simple/dlib/ (thanks to https://github.com/charlielito/install-dlib-python-windows for the pointer).
+4. You can still download the wheel for dlib 19.8.1 from https://pypi.org/simple/dlib/ (thanks to https://github.com/charlielito/install-dlib-python-windows for the pointer).
    __We don't recommend this, and will eventually drop support for older